Strugglemeat/shenzhen-solitaire-gamegear/README.md

 * palettes fixed up for game gear

+* cards shortened from 6 tiles tall to 4 tiles tall (they're v. cute now)

-* cards retain their 4 tile width while using X scrolling
+* cards retain their 4 tile width while using X scrolling to move the camera

 * start button deals a new game